 The confusion around NFC and RFID technology

 The terms NFC and RFID are often used interchangeably and oftentimes incorrectly.
 It is excusable and can hardly be called a mistake, given that NFC is actually a specialized subset of RFID technology.
-Or, put strongly, Near-Field Communication is an evolution of RFID technology.
+Or, to put it strongly, near-field communication is an evolution of RFID technology.

 Generally speaking, both NFC and RFID technologies are forms of wireless communication – i.e. they transfer information through the air between a transmitter and a receiver via radio frequency (RF) waves.
-Other forms of wireless communication include amongst its ranks: AM/FM radio, Bluetooth and Wi-Fi.
+Other forms of wireless communication include: AM/FM radio, Bluetooth and Wi-Fi.

-There are a number of important differences between NFC and RFID and that is where some clarification between the two technologies is helpful.
-Mostly because it is the differences that lead to the varying use cases of each technology.
+There are a number of important differences between NFC and RFID and that is where some clarification between the two technologies will be helpful.
+This is primarily because it is the differences that lead to the various applications and use cases of each technology.
 If you are familiar with the difference between scanning printed barcodes and scanning QR codes, you will already better understand the different directions that these technologies have taken.

 For deeper insight into these differences, take a look at BlueBite, a company that works directly with NFC and RFID technologies.
 A short synopsis of an infographic on their website labels RFID as “item-centric” and a technology that improves upon printed barcodes.
 Whereas, NFC is labeled as “user-centric” and a technology that improves upon QR codes.

 RFID – As an improvement on printed barcodes, RFID does not require a direct line of sight.
-It has a standard read range of up to 10 meters for passive tags and 100 meters if the RFID tag is powered.
+It has a standard read range of up to 10 meters for passive tag sensors and 100 meters if the RFID tag is powered.
 Specialized readers are usually required in order to interact with RFID tags, but there is some crossover here, whereby certain NFC-equipped smartphones are able to read these tags.
-RFID technology is primarily used for (item-centric) supply-chain inventory tracking and for loss prevention at stores – noted by the two electronic towers prominently placed at most store exits.
-One of these two towers is a transmitter while the other is a receiver and when you pass between them with an RFID tag that has not been deactivated, the alarm will sound.
+RFID technology is primarily used for (item-centric) supply-chain inventory tracking and for loss prevention at stores – easily witnessed by the two electronic sensor towers prominently placed at most store exits.
+One of these two towers is a transmitter while the other is a receiver and when you pass between them with an RFID tag that has not been deactivated, the alarm sounds.

 10 Consumer Use Cases for NFC technology

 NFC technology is by now nearly ubiquitous across all major smartphone manufacturers.
-Nearly every new smartphone has NFC technology as a standard.
-Apple was one of the last companies to get on board with NFC technology and is unfortunately still only halfway there but their latest releases appear to have finally welcomed the technology.
+Nearly every new smartphone can read an NFC chip or tag.
+Apple was one of the last companies to get on board with NFC technology and is unfortunately still only halfway there, but their latest releases appear to have finally welcomed the contactless technology.

-- Payments – The number one use case for Near-Field Communication technology today is contactless payments with a smartphone.
+- Payments – The number one use case for near-field communication technology today is contactless payments with a smartphone.
 This use case in particular is why the maximum communication distance of 10cm is a feature rather than a hindrance.
 It would be terribly inconvenient if your phone accidentally paid for someone else’s purchase while standing in line at the supermarket.
 Google Pay and Apple Pay are the front-runners for NFC payments, though there are other companies also providing NFC payment apps.
-Of these, PayPal is probably the best known, but there is also Venmo, which works seamlessly with Facebook, but is not supported by most brick-and-mortar retailers.
+Of these, PayPal is probably the best known, but there is also Venmo, which while working seamlessly with Facebook, is not supported by most brick-and-mortar retailers.

 Other than payments, there are a number of other lesser known use cases for NFC technology.
 A selection of them follows below.
 Of course, some of the following use cases are not new and were already in use when RFID was the standard.

-- Public transit – NFC to pay for public transit.
-What a convenience!
-Many of us grew up fumbling with coins and paper tickets, but now major urban centers all over the world are adopting NFC payment systems.
-Simply tap your transit card or smartphone onto a terminal, and you are permitted to ride.
+- Public transit – NFC to pay for public transit is an extremely convenient use case.
+Many of us grew up fumbling with coins and paper tickets, but now major urban centers all over the world are adopting NFC payments.
+Simply tap your transit card or smartphone onto a terminal, and you are permitted to ride - assuming you have the funds.
 Public transit NFC has led to faster payment times and less platform congestion around ticket machines.
-NFC is also more environmentally friendly, bypassing wasteful paper tickets.
+NFC is also more environmentally friendly, bypassing wasteful paper tickets and other transit cards.
 Unfortunately, data privacy has been an issue as many public transportation agencies have been logging the date, time, bus route and bus stops of passengers; for example in Berlin, Germany.

 5 reasons why NFC adoption will continue to increase